 A social network is having many filters that can trigger flags or bans for accounts.
-Here is how to safely change accounts profile data:
+Here is how to safely change accounts profile data without hitting those filters:

-When editing usernames and names avoid spammy and repetitive keywords.
+It starts with the usernames and names.
+When editing account usernames and names, avoid spammy and repetitive keywords.

-When uploading avatars or feed photos avoid using the same images between multiple accounts.
-Also use Batch Purifier to remove hidden image metadata.
-Use different file names for the images.
+When uploading avatars or feed photos, avoid using the same images between multiple accounts.
+Use Batch Purifier to remove hidden image metadata.
+Also, use different file names for the images.

-When adding biography or photo captions avoid using flagged keywords like hack, crack, giveaway, free followers, free iPhone… and any adult-related keywords.
-Be creative.
-Don’t use the exact same text between accounts.
-Use a spinner (combined with some manual editing) so you get different text every time.
+When adding biography or photo captions avoid using flagged keywords like hack, crack, cheat, giveaway, free followers, free iPhone… and any adult-related keywords.
+Be creative and don’t use the exact same text between accounts.
+Use a spinner (combined with some manual edit) so you’ll have different text for every account.

 Links (this is a big one):

-The link in website field should be added only after about 3 days of warming-up the account.
-If you only have a few accounts that promotes your real business like a store or service, then adding links to your site will not impose any risk.
-Problems arises when people are starting to scale up the number of accounts and links, mostly using the same niche and landing page, and especially when promoting PPI/CPA links (most of the particularities are flagged already in the system, like pre-made landing pages, locker links or niche specific keywords, because of the many people who are abusing the system).
+The link in the website field should be added only after about 3 days of warming-up the account.
+If you only have a few accounts that promotes your real business like a store or service, then adding links to your site will probably not impose any risk.
+Problems arise when people are starting to scale up the number of accounts and links, by mostly using the same niche and landing page, and especially when promoting PPI/CPA links (most of these particularities are flagged already in the system, like pre-made landing pages, locker links or niche specific keywords, because of the many people who are abusing the system with the same data).

 So when you’re scaling up things, make sure you use the same link for a maximum of 5 accounts.
 Shortened links or all kind of automated redirects will not help in tricking the site that you use another link.
-The social net bot crawls all shorteners and redirects until the final destination, and if it finds dozens of accounts using the same link (combined with other factors that interlink the accounts like proxy subnets, similar activity and same working times, etc) it will flag that link and throw blocks / security checks / bans at the accounts using it.
+The social network bot crawls all shorteners and redirects until the final destination, and if it finds dozens of accounts using the same link (combined with other factors that interlink the accounts like proxy subnets, similar activity and same working times, etc) it will flag that link and will throw blocks, security checks and bans at the accounts in cause.

-Some links or domain TLD’s (URL’s of ready-made landing pages from PPI networks, .TK domains and other free or very cheap TLD’s) can be already flagged by social networks.
-Adding these types of URL’s in the website field can impose a immediate risk for the account.
+Some links or domain TLD’s (URL’s of ready-made landing pages from PPI networks, .TK domains and other free or very cheap TLD’s) may be already flagged by social networks.
+Adding these types of URL’s in the website field can impose a immediate risk for the account!

 Here is a visual link scheme: